 Information About The Port

 The Port of Moses Lake is located in Central Washington directly off Interstate 90.
 The Port is 70 miles west of Spokane, Washington and approximately 160 miles east of Seattle, Washington.
 Moses Lake and Grant County lie in the sunbelt of the state, boasting a pleasant climate for recreation as well as doing business.
-The Port of Moses Lake’s airport and industrial areas contain over 4,500 acres of quality infrastructure, supporting a wide range of aviation and commercial business.
-Currently the Port employs 15 full-time and several part-time employees.
-There are over 60 industries located at the Port, employing over 1,500 people.
+The Port of Moses Lake’s airport and industrial areas contain over 5,700 acres of quality infrastructure, supporting a wide range of aviation and commercial business.
+There are over 60 industries located at the Port, employing over 3,500 people.
+The Port of Moses Lake is pre-permitted up to 10,000 employees.
 Created in 1965 by a vote of the people, the Port of Moses Lake is governed by a 3-member Port commission and administered by an executive director.
 More information on Port governance, staff, history and upcoming events are contained in separate pages.

 MICHAEL B. CONLEY – DISTRICT 1

 Commissioner Conley was born in Bremerton, Washington, and was raised and attended schools in Emmett, Idaho.
 He graduated from the University of Idaho with a B.S. and M.S. in Agricultural Economics.
 Mike spent 24 years working in the finance industry, mostly in the agricultural area.
 His career took him to Washington, Oregon and Montana.
 Mike took his first job in Moses Lake in 1965.
 He later worked as the Manager of the Port of Mattawa (1990-2006) and the Port of Warden (2001-2008).
 In 1998, he married Carol Monohon, a former State Legislator from the 19th District.
 Mike and Carol have 4 children and 5 grandchildren.